 Because the shape of a woman’s breast is largely determined by the amount and location of skin, most breast lifting techniques produce permanent scars on the breast as a result of skin tightening and relocation of the nipple-areolar complex.

 Can my breasts be lifted with just implants?

 In some instances, such as patients with a small degree of droop (ptosis), an aesthetically pleasing breast can be obtained with a breast implant alone.
-Different implant shapes and profiles will likely have an increasing role in this situation in the future.

 What are the risks of mastopexy?